Shooting Star (comics)

-Shooting Star is a comic book superheroine appearing in American comic books published by Marvel Comics.
+Shooting Star is a superhero appearing in American comic books published by Marvel Comics.
 Created by writer Bill Mantlo and penciller Sal Buscema, the character first appeared in Incredible Hulk (vol. 2) #265 (November 1981).
 She is a member of the Rangers, the American Southwest superhero team.

 Publication history

 Writer Bill Mantlo and penciller Sal Buscema created the superheroine Shooting Star and the superhero team the Rangers, and both first appeared in the story "You Get What You Need!" published in Incredible Hulk (vol. 2) #265 (November 1981).
 In addition to their new character, the team consists of western characters Firebird, Texas Twister, the Phantom Rider (Hamilton Slade, then called Night Rider), and the contemporary Red Wolf.
 The next year, she appeared in the third issue of Marvel Super Hero Contest of Champions along with his colleague Texas Twister.

 Shooting Star has been identified as one of the 142 registered superheroes who appear on the cover of the comic book Avengers: The Initiative #1.
 The character appeared in the issues #2 and #19 of this series.

 In 2012, writer Chris Yost chose the Texas team the Rangers to come into conflict with Houston's new superhero Scarlet Spider in the story "The Second Master" in Scarlet Spider #7-9.
 In an interview with Comic Book Resources, at a question about the antagonists in the story, Chris Yost answered: "You'll also be seeing a well known super-hero group from the American southwest named -- wait for it -- The Rangers!
 Texas Twister!
 Shooting Star!
 Red Wolf!
 Living Lightning!
 Firebird!
 Even a new hero or two!
 And spoiler alert -- Scarlet Spider will fight them".

 Shooting Star has entries in the Official Handbook of the Marvel Universe #10, OHOTMU Deluxe Edition #11 and Official Handbook of the Marvel Universe A To Z Update #2 (2010).